North Carolina Sports Betting: News, Laws and Industry Updates

 • March 28, 2024:

-North Carolina residents wagered nearly $200 million in the first week of live betting (exactly $198.1 million).
-Approximately $23.9 million was wagered on opening day across the live sportsbooks, which was half the day with few college basketball tournaments.
+North Carolina residents wagered nearly $200 million ($198.1 million) in the first week with legal sportsbook app.
+Approximately $23.9 million was wagered on opening day.

 • March 20, 2024: